NBISweden/module-dmp-dm-practices/_episodes/02-exercise-part1.md

 ![projects](../fig/projects.jpg)

-* Click on `Create` in top right corner, name the project `<your_name>_test_DMP`, select knowledge model named `Intro DMP course module…` and click on `Save`
+* Click on `Create` in top right corner, name the project `<your_name>_test_DMP`, select template named `Intro DM course Template` and click on `Save`

 ![create_project](../fig/create_project.jpg)

 > ## Note
 >
-> * A knowledge model act as a question database/source.
-For the purpose of this
-> learning module, a special version has been created, in order to better demonstrate
+> * For the purpose of this learning module, a special project template has been created, in order to better demonstrate tool.
-> tool.
 It is not suitable for creating a real data management plan.
-We recommend to use a knowledge model called
-> SciLifeLab Science Europe / VR DMP, when writing a full DMP.
+We recommend using a template called Vetenskapsrådet DMP Template, when writing a full DMP.
 >
 > * We will (eventually) delete all projects using this course-specific knowledge model.
 >